wilmer88/buddyboy/README.md

 # buddyboy
 * `wilmer88.github.io/blast-porfolio`

-### Buddy boy is code name for fight predictor.
-Prompts for user for certain data takes that data it calculates the winner of the fight.
+Buddy boy is code name for fight predictor.
+Prompts user for both red corner and blue corners: vegas odds, carrer wins and losses based on the data given calculates the winner of the fight.

-### App run by calling the main method.
+### To run app first clone repo and run the main method.